-277 TEST mode can be accessed only by the TEST administrator by supplying an authentication password through a proprietary protocol.
-Once the TOE is changed to NORMAL mode, TEST mode commands are no more available for NORMAL mode.
-Functional test during manufacturing process is only available for TEST mode only.
+TEST mode can be accessed only by the TEST administrator by supplying an authentication password through a proprietary protocol.

 SFR12: FDP_IFC.1: Subset information flow control

 Memory Encryption: This is achieved by the function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.